 Given the trust and confidence that our past graduates have placed in us, viewing Instituto as their “educational home,” and with support from key foundations, Instituto leaders felt compelled to launch the Associate Degree in Nursing Program (ADN).
 We formally opened the doors for the first pilot cohort in January 2019.
-This January 2021, we admitted the third cohort of A.D.N. students.
+This January 2022, we admitted our fourth cohort, and have successfully graduated two classes.

 EVERY PERSON – Our education pathways are built so that all people, regardless of skill level, can access them.
 We reach individuals who are eager to learn, single mothers who wish to launch fulfilling careers, and young people who have been pushed- or dropped-out of high school.
 We provide comprehensive pathways for individuals with incredible potential, but who are often underserved by traditional education systems.